-Business Finance from Venture Capital

-January 20: IME has rolled out a customer loyalty program for customers using IME Customer Card.
-The program which comes into effect. . . read more »
+CEMENTING THE GROWTH

-January 20: Rastriya Banijya Bank has announced of floating 30 per cent shares to the general people within the current FY.
-The bank. . . read more »
+January 26: Nepal has ratified the Trade Facilitation Agreement (TFA), making it the 108th WTO member to do so.
+Only two more. . . read more »

-January 20: Television, internet and network service provider company, Subisu Cablenet is organising a golf tournament.
-Organising a. . . read more »

-January 20: Indian multinational auto producer company TATA has launched a new sales scheme for Nepal.
-The scheme 'Winter on Fire'. . . read more »
+January 26: A delegate of United Kingdom recently visited Nepal Clearing House and took information about clearing system of Nepali. . . read more »

-January 20: Laxmi Intercontinental, the authorised distributor of Hyundai vehicles has organised an exchange camp.
-Issuing a press. . . read more »
+January 26: NMB Bank has relocated three of its branches to new locations.
+Issuing a press statement the bank informed that the Durbar. . . read more »

-January 20: Agricultural Develeopment Bank Employees Association has organised a blood donation program.
-In the program, a total of. . . read more »
+January 26: Life Automobiles, the authorized distributor of Fiat Automobiles for Nepal has launched a new consumer scheme.
+Issuing a. . . read more »

+The word ‘self-sufficiency’ has become a well worn cliché when it comes to industrial development in Nepal.
+Given the steep decline in industrial activities over the past one and half decades due to various obstructing elements, it has become very difficult for many manufacturing sector . . .
+Read more »

 Nepalis have come to a stage where many no more believe that entrepreneurship and business are only for the ones born in a well off families.
-Many creative young minds thinking of changing the scenario in economically potential areas are coming up with new business . . .
+Many creative young minds thinking of changing the . . .
 Read more »

 The second of September 2016 is regarded as a big day for the Nepali development banking sector.
 The day saw Vibor Development Bank and Society Development Bank start joint transactions as Vibor . . .
 Read more »